Earl Graves – Short Biography

 Earl Graves wanted to give a voice to his fellow African-Americans.

-He fulfilled this dream by establishing Black Enterprise, a publication by and for the community of black professionals who serve to promote their growing community and their achievements in business and in other fields.
+He fulfilled this dream by establishing Black Enterprise, a publication for the community of black professionals who serve to promote their growing community and their achievements in business and in other fields.

-Today, Black Enterprise is an institution duly recognized in the United States and supported by many business enterprises, including companies belonging to the Fortune 500 list.
+Black Enterprise is an institution recognized in the United States and supported by many business enterprises, including companies belonging to the Fortune 500 list.

 Earl Graves – Conquering the Unconventional